 |◄ Halifax Centre Honorary President Father Burke-Gaffney shakes hands with Carl Sagan while Cyrus Eaton speaks to them.
 Wallace Bridge, Nova Scotia, 1972 July 9, one day before a total solar eclipse crossed the province.
 (Roy Bishop photo)|

 Honorary Presidents of the Halifax Centre:

-It is not surprising that four of the current fourteen members who have received the highest honour the national Society can pay to a member (Fellow of the Royal Astronomical Society of Canada, FRASC) are from the Halifax Centre.
+It is not surprising that five of the current fifteen members who have received the highest honour the national Society can pay to a member (Fellow of the Royal Astronomical Society of Canada, FRASC) are from the Halifax Centre.

 Perhaps it is the Atlantic fog that is responsible for this stellar national performance.